 - Develop a set of resources and interventions that work.

-Being an effective teacher requires many tools, most of which are chosen through trial and error.
-Many resources are available to help teachers planning lessons, manage classroom environments, and develop high-quality instruction for students with special needs.
+Being an effective teacher requires many tools, most of which you likely choose through trial and error.
 Effective teaching strategies include:

 - Use a multiple-scenario approach to developing lesson plans.